efebaydan/SleepImpact-TERMProject/0-README.md

 - **Pandas:** For data cleaning, manipulation, and preprocessing
 - **Matplotlib and Seaborn:** For creating visualizations such as scatter plots, heatmaps, and time series
 - **SciPy:** For hypothesis testing and regression analysis
-- **Jupyter Notebooks or JupyterLab:** For an interactive environment to write, run, and document code
+- **Jupyter Notebooks :** For an interactive environment to write, run, and document code

 ## Analysis Plan